monikasingh09/TUI_Cruises/README.md

 ## Steps of Execution
 - Clone the repository - [REPOSITORY](https://github.com/monikasingh09/TUI_Cruises.git)
-- Unzip the file task_data.zip
+- Unzip the file task_data.zip present in this repo
-- Update the filepath in TUI.ipynb to "file_location/task_data/TUI_data.csv"
 - Now you can run the file TUI.ipynb